Blood of Jesus Christ (military order): Insignia

+Portrait of Ferdinando Cavriani, 1st Marquess of Colcavagno. wearing the robe and collar of the Order.

 Its distinctive feature was a collar with golden medals chained one to the other.
 The medals showed two symbols alternatively: one medal showed the device of the melting pot surrounded by flames where some golden bars were being melted, while the other was decorated by the letters D.P., initial letters of the motto DOMINE PROBASTI ET COGNOVISTI ME taken from Psalm 139:1 ("O Lord thou hast searched me and known me").
 The badge of the Order, made of gold, hanged from this collar and showed two angels holding a reliquary with three drops of Christ's blood in it.
 The medal had the motto NIHIL ISTO TRISTE RECEPTO on it.

 The members of this equestrian order used to wear vivid red outfits, wide in shape and long to the ground.
 The dress was then topped by a coat in the same colour with little flames scattered all lover thus making their attire very remarkable and striking.